turbot/guardrails-docs/docs/runbooks/getting-started-gcp/create-static-exception/index.md

 Here you can see the whole history, reading from the bottom up.

  - When you attached the policy that requires uniform access,  the bucket went into `Alarm`.
+The alarm state represents the difference between what the policy asserts and the actual state of the bucket.

 - Then you created the bucket-level policy setting to make an exception for the test bucket.